 })

 This assumes that you have NodeJS and Express in your system.
-If you do not, you can get it set up very quickly with the guide here.
+If you do not, you can set it up very quickly.
 The first line mentions, we will be importing the express library and the second line starts up an HTTP server.
 We will use the listen method to listen for requests on port number 3000 and a callback is present here, which prints ‘Server is up’ to the console.

 For the sake of this how-to, we have two endpoints present.
 One is a simple GET request that prints ‘TalkJS Event Monitor’ on the homepage and the next is a POST request that we will be using to monitor the events.